In Sight – Developing A Personal Photographic Vision

 The most important thing is to figure out what you want to try and say.
 For me photography is about exploring – either myself or another place. – Mario Sorrenti, fashion photographer, from Image Makers, Image Takers

-Once the photographer has identified their subject matter in combination with their own sense of vision, aesthetic approach and technical execution, it becomes necessary to establish a plan to develop and produce work that challenges this subject matter visually, intellectually and/or emotionally.
+Once the photographer has identified their subject matter in combination with their own sense of vision, aesthetic approach and technical execution, it becomes necessary to establish a plan to develop and produce work that challenges this subject matter visually, intellectually, emotionally and/or technically.
 How does the photographer challenge these considerations and progress so that the work continues to be engaging and vital without becoming static and repetitive?
 When does the photographer know or realize that he/she has exhausted all conceptual possibilities in relationship to their sense of photographic vision?

 One photograph is made, suggesting a particular voice, vision and approach, which leads to another photograph and so forth.